jinzhao-sun/jinzhao-sun.github.io/_pages/research.md

 Quantum many-body phenomena
 -----

 I have been interested in interesting many-body phenomena since my undergraduate study.
 I wonder if we could have a better understanding of emergent quantum phenomena in quantum materials, especially high-temperature superconductors and magnetic materials.
 In my undergraduate thesis, I explored the microscopic origin of electronic nematic order in iron-selenide-based superconductors advised by Yuan Li.
 Drop me a line if you'd like to know more about my undergraduate thesis.
+Some interesting findings on FeSe-based superconductors are shown in the [paper](https://arxiv.org/pdf/2407.05548).

-Some related works can be found [here](https://www.nature.com/articles/s41535-023-00604-4) and [here](https://www.sciencedirect.com/science/article/abs/pii/S209592731730628X).
+Some other works in this domain can be found [here](https://www.nature.com/articles/s41535-023-00604-4) and [here](https://www.sciencedirect.com/science/article/abs/pii/S209592731730628X).

 Other research topics will be updated later.